alexseitsinger/package-controller/README.md

 To build the newest version.
 ```
-pc build
+pc build (--force)
 ```

-To release the latest package.
+To release the latest version. (to PyPi and Github)
 ```
 pc release
 ```